 In evolutionary biology, fitness landscapes are used to visualize the probability of survival.
 Fitness landscapes are often conceived of as ranges of mountains.
 There exist local peaks (points from which all paths lead downhill to lower fitness) and valleys (regions from which most paths lead uphill).
 A fitness landscape with many local peaks surrounded by deep valleys is called rugged.

 Evolution typically involves climbing uphill in the fitness landscape by a series of small changes until a local optimum is reached.
 However, in precipitous rugged landscapes, progression is trapped on suboptimal local peaks.
 Does the person in diagram choose to risk going down from his or her local peak in order to, maybe, scale the higher peak?

-And what about if you were comfortably living in the domain represented by the plateau in the following diagram, would you risk crossing to the domain of the higher peak?:
+And what if you were comfortably living in the domain represented by the plateau in the following diagram, would you risk crossing to the domain of the higher peak?: